-This paper accompanies the FSA's Consultation Paper CP17-08/T09.
-It sets out the technical specification for our latest fourth Quantitative Impact Study (QIS4) in respect of the valuation of the assets and liabilities and the assessment of capital adequacy of insurers undertaking non-life insurance business, at a 1 in 10 year confidence level.
+This paper accompanies the FSA's Consultation Paper [CP17-08/T09].
+It sets out the technical specification for our latest Quantitative Impact Study (QIS4) in respect of the valuation of the assets and liabilities and the assessment of capital adequacy of insurers undertaking non-life insurance business.
 The technical specification may be revised following the QIS4 exercise based on the results of that exercise or further developed via the consultative process.
-This technical specification is not (at this stage) the FSA's proposed specification for its new valuation and capital adequacy regime.
+This technical specification is therefore not (at this stage) the FSA's proposed specification for its new valuation and capital adequacy regime.